Canadian values: Support for foreign aid

 A 2024 survey by Abacus Data indicated that Canadians generally support Canada's global engagement, particularly in providing international assistance.
 A separate poll by CanWaCH found that 81% of Canadians support Canada providing Official Development Assistance funding.
 Furthermore, 77% of Canadians believe it's important for Canada to help other countries in need.
+Approximately 80% to 90% of Canadians "strongly support" maintaining an active role on the global stage, and that the nation's peacekeeping roles is the country's top contribution in international affairs.

 Canada's constitution

 The Canadian Charter of Rights and Freedoms (part of the Constitution of Canada) was intended to be a source of Canadian values and national unity.
 As Professor Alan Cairns noted, "the initial federal government premise was on developing a pan-Canadian identity".
 Former premier of Ontario Bob Rae has stated that the Charter "functions as a symbol for all Canadians" in practice because it represents the core value of freedom.

 Global Peace Index 2023.
 Countries appearing with a deeper shade of green are ranked as more peaceful, countries appearing more red are ranked as more violent.

 According to John Kirton there are six fundamental values enshrined in Canada's constitution that unify Canadians domestically and internationally, distinguishing them from citizens of other nations shaping their foreign and domestic policies.
 The first value is globalism, which embodies the belief in Canadians as essential members of a fully interconnected global community.
 The second value is multiculturalism, highlighting a core dedication to diversity and the respect for minority rights.The third value is openness to the external world, encompassing Canada's multicultural population, the predominant English and French languages, its civil and common law legal systems, as well as the exchange of ideas, education, goods, services, investments, finance, and ecological resources.The fourth value is anti-militarism, indicating a general reluctance to employ military force, especially nuclear weapons, to exert global influence.
 The fifth value is environmentalism, which reflects a widespread conviction among Canadians that global environmental protection should take precedence in foreign policy.
 The sixth value emphasizes Canada's need to engage in international institutions to influence global order.

-Lydia Miljan, a political scientist expressed that core canadian values include “self reliance, limited government, and what are often labelled traditional family values.”
+Lydia Miljan, a political scientist expressed that core Canadian values include “self reliance, limited government, and what are often labelled traditional family values.”